Ranking Every Eurovision Song Ever Ranking Every Eurovision Song Ever

 Source: Eurovision Song Contest Wiki | National Jury | Rules of the Voting Jury

-Composition and staging came in tied for third.
+Composition and staging came third and fourth, respectively.
 In the early years of Eurovision, staging was a minor consideration, so unless there was any flair whatsoever, most songs in the first two or three decades of the contest got a base score of 50 percent (30 points) for staging.
-It would not be until much later that I observed staging starting to significantly help or hurt certain acts.
+It would not be until much later that I observed staging starting to significantly help or hurt a majority of acts, but it was a factor for some acts in the earlier days.

 Devising a Scoring System